pub trait FormatDriverInstance:

 Granularity on which blocks can be marked as zero.

-This is the granularity for FormatDriverInstance::ensure_zero_mapping()
+This is the granularity for FormatDriverInstance::ensure_zero_mapping().

-if zero blocks are not supported.
+Return None if zero blocks are not supported.

 Sourcefn ensure_zero_mapping<'life0, 'async_trait>(